UniversalDependencies/UD_Abkhaz-AbNC/README.md

 UD_Abkhaz-AbNC is a treebank based on texts from the Abkhaz National Corpus, [AbNC](https://clarino.uib.no/abnc), which is a corpus of written texts from a variety of genres.
 The sentences for the initial release of the treebank are taken from a collection of fairy tales for children (Аҧсуа лакәқәа – Ахәыҷқәа рзы, editor: Мықәба, А.).

 The sentences are analysed using a finite state morphological analyser, and Constraint Grammar rules for disambiguation and dependency parsing.
-Both disambiguation and dependency analyses are corrected manually.
+Both disambiguation and dependency analyses are corrected manually in a tool specifically developed for that purpose.

 # Acknowledgments

+The Abkhaz treebank and the tools used to create it have been developed by Paul Meurer.

 I am grateful to Saida Adzhindzhal (Suchum) for helping me understanding some of the constructions in the texts.